Jon Ridgeon

-Jonathan ("Jon") Peter Ridgeon (born 14 February 1967) is an English former athlete who competed mainly in the 110 metres hurdles and the 400 metres hurdles.
+Jonathan Peter Ridgeon (born 14 February 1967) is an English former athlete who competed mainly in the 110 metres hurdles and the 400 metres hurdles.
 In the 110m hurdles, he won the silver medal at the 1987 World Championships and the gold medal at the 1987 Universiade.
 He represented Great Britain at the 1988 Seoul Olympics and the 1996 Atlanta Olympics.

 Biography

 Ridgeon was born in Bury St Edmunds, Suffolk.
 He won the 110 m hurdles at the European Junior Championship in 1985, ahead of his fellow British athlete Colin Jackson, who finished runner-up.
 Ridgeon then finished second to Jackson at the 1986 World Junior Championships.
-He represented England in the 110 metres hurdles event, at the 1986 Commonwealth Games in Edinburgh, Scotland.
+He represented England in the 110 metres hurdles event, at the 1986 Commonwealth Games in Edinburgh.

+Ridgeon was an All-American for the SMU Mustangs track and field team, finishing 6th in the 110 m hurdles at the 1986 NCAA Division I Outdoor Track and Field Championships.

 Ridgeon won the 110 m hurdles gold medal at the 1987 Universiade (World University Games) in Zagreb.
+Ridgeon became the British 110 metres hurdles metres champion after winning the British AAA Championships title at the 1987 AAA Championships.